 EEC constitutes 70-80% of all ECs (52).
 EEC often develops from the background of atypical endometrial hyperplasia/endometrioid intraepithelial neoplasia (AEH/EIN), and sometimes it can occur in the background of endometrial polyps.
 Endometrioid adenocarcinomas are tumors that form back-to-back complex glandular structures histomorphologically in a desmoblastic stroma (50).
 The glands are lined with stratified or pseudostratified columnar cells with round nuclei (51).
 Nuclear pleomorphism is low grade (49).
-There are numerous histological patterns of endometrioid adenocarcinoma characterized by squamous differentiation, villoglandular pattern, secretory pattern, microglandular pattern, small non-villous papilla, spindle cell pattern, serteliform pattern, mucinous pattern, sex cord-like structure and hyalinized pattern.
+There are numerous histological patterns of endometrioid adenocarcinoma characterized by squamous differentiation, villoglandular pattern, secretory pattern, microglandular pattern, small non-villous papilla, spindle cell pattern, serteliform pattern.
 These patterns are not associated with prognosis (53).